fantauzzi/CarND-Vehicle-Detection/README.md

 The `main()` function tries to load the dataset from a pickled file `car-no-car.p`.
 If it doesn't find it, then it loads the dataset images, and pickles them along with their labels calling `load_and_pickle_datasets()`.
 The dataset has been obtained from:

- * GTI vehicle image database
+ * GTI Vehicle Image Database
- * KITTI vision benchmark suite
+ * KITTI Vision Benchmark Suite
- * Udacity's annotated driving dataset
+ * Udacity's Annotated Driving Dataset

 `main()` shuffles and splits the dataset between a training set (90%) and a validation set (10%) calling `shuffle_and_split_dataset()`.
 It then calls `fit_and_pickle_classifier()`, which extracts features from the dataset images before fitting a classifier.